-The judges did not pick up the error during the judging process, although they did comment on the other obvious post-production work on the image, which they feel is acceptable and which adds a “mystical dimension to Tim, a sense of fantasy and legend”.
+The judges did not pick up the error during the judging process, although they did comment on the other evident post-production work on the image, which they feel is acceptable and which adds a “mystical dimension to Tim, a sense of fantasy and legend”.

-Africa Geographic CEO Simon Espley, commented: “We are gutted to have missed this detail about the rips in Tim’s ears, but take comfort that few people have the depth of knowledge about Tim to pick up on that level of detail.
+Africa Geographic CEO Simon Espley commented: “We are gutted to have missed this detail about the rips in Tim’s ears, but take comfort that few people have the depth of knowledge about Tim to pick up on that level of detail.
 That said, we will take this on the chin and improve our systems going forward.
 We are grateful that one of our ever-vigilant community members with detailed knowledge of Tim did pick up on this, and alerted us.”

 This decision was made according to the following entry rule: “Entries should be a faithful representation of the original scene.
 Localised adjustments should be used appropriately.
-The objective is to remain faithful to the original experience, and to never deceive the viewer or misrepresent the reality.”
+The objective is to remain faithful to the original experience, and never to deceive the viewer or misrepresent the reality.”